Personal Lines of Credit

 Unpredictable monthly payments.
 Your monthly payment fluctuates based on variable interest rates and how much you draw.

 You can use a personal line of credit for nearly anything.
-In particular, this type of funding can be a perfect way to tackle ongoing expenses.
+In particular, this type of funding can be a helpful way to tackle ongoing expenses.
 These could include home improvement or medical bills related to a chronic illness.

 Although personal lines of credit may not be as common as personal loans, many banks and credit unions offer them.
 There’s a catch, though.
 Oftentimes, you must be a current customer to be eligible.
 Some lenders may even require you to be a customer for months before you can apply.